loafer-mka/version-stamper/README.md

      git --no-pager describe --long --tags --match="[A-Za-z][0-9]*.[0-9]*" HEAD
 ```

-  Version code `VERSION_ID`, equal to 0102014D, is a 32-bit number
+  Version code `VERSION_ID`, equal to 0102014D in given sample, is a
-  containing the major version number in the high byte, the minor number
+  32-bit number containing the major version number `VERSION_MAJOR` in
+  the high byte, the minor number `VERSION_MINOR` in the next byte, and
-  in the next byte, and build number in the low 16-bit word.
-The name of
+  build number `VERSION_BUILD` in the low 16-bit word.
+The `VERSION_PREFIX`
+  is a leading symbol ('v' in most cases) and `VERSION_SUFFIX` is empty
+  string, except complex tag name used (for example if tag name is
+  'v1.22.333' then `VERSION_SUFFIX` becomes '.333').

-  the current branch `branchname` is either the name of the attached
+  The name of the current branch `branchname` is either the name of the
-  branch, or calculated if HEAD is detached (which is often the case
+  attached branch, or calculated if HEAD is detached (which is often the
-  for submodules).
-Computation cannot guarantee the correctness of the
+  case for submodules).
+Computation cannot guarantee the correctness of
-  calculation or selection if there may be more than one matching branch
+  the calculation or selection if there may be more than one matching
-  for a given commit.
+  branch for a given commit.

   `VERSION_DIRTY` - flag of the changed working tree (not taking into
   account changes in version stamps).
 Indicated by the `+` symbol if there